 Pro-tip: Never yank a plugged-in cord directly out of the wall.
-These measures are for safety from electric shock, particularly since your dehumidifier contains water.
+These measures are for safety from electric shock, particularly since your device contains water.

 Control Excess Humidity Properly with Eva-Dry

-Now that you know how to use a dehumidifier properly, it’s time to start living without excess moisture!
+Now that you know how to use a dehumidifier to dry a room properly, it’s time to start living without excess moisture!

 Keep your family comfortable with clean and breathable air.
 Reduce excess humidity, mold spore growth, and bad bacteria with environment-friendly Eva-Dry dehumidifiers.

-Eva-Dry dehumidifiers use natural silica gel crystals to capture and remove moisture from the air.
+Eva-Dry dehumidifiers use desiccants to capture and remove moisture from the air.
 Our dehumidifiers are safe, non-toxic, and produce no odor.
 And what’s more?
 We offer a large selection of dehumidifiers to fulfill all of your dehumidifying needs!